Corporate tax in Canada: Refundable dividend tax on hand (RDTOH)

 New rules came in effect in January 2019, related to CCPCs earning investment income, specifically, in regards to their "Refundable Dividend Tax on Hand" (RDTOH) balance.
 Under these rules, corporations are no longer able to "recover their RDTOH balance through the payment of eligible dividends" because the individuals receiving the dividends would see their taxes increase from 6% to 14% based depending on the province.

 5,500 hours minimum

-From January 1, 2017, onward, a 5,500 minimum number of hours paid criterion was established, which meant that CCPCs' employees work had to have paid work for at least 5,500 hours annually in order for the CCPC to be eligible for the SBD.
-This applied to some sectors, including primary sectors such as agriculture, forestry, fishing, hunting, some resource-based sectors, and manufacturing and processing sectors (M&P) sector.
+From January 1, 2017 onward in Québec, a 5,500 minimum number of hours paid criterion was established for the provincial small-business deduction, which meant that CCPCs' employees had to have paid work for at least 5,500 hours annually in order for the CCPC to be eligible for the SBD.
+This applies to some sectors, including primary sectors such as agriculture, forestry, fishing, hunting, some resource-based sectors, and manufacturing and processing sectors (M&P) sector.
 "Special conversion rules apply to take into consideration hours worked (but not necessarily paid in the form of wages) by actively engaged shareholders who hold, directly or indirectly, shares of the corporation that carry more than 50% of the voting rights."